NSO-developer/nso-gitbook/administration/installation-and-deployment/upgrade-nso.md

 7. Update the packages in `/var/opt/ncs/packages/` if recompilation is needed.
 8. Start the NSO server process, instructing it to reload the packages.

 The following steps suppose that you are upgrading to the 6.2 release.
-They pertain to a System Install of NSO, and you must perform them with Super User privileges.&#x20;
+They pertain to a System Install of NSO, and you must perform them with Super User privileges.

 As a best practice, always create a backup before trying to upgrade.